 In Virginia, nearly anyone that has been injured at work can claim workers’ compensation benefits.
 COPD is known as an occupational disease because people sometimes develop it due to their work environment.
 For example, if a person is exposed to pollution, hazardous gases or fumes, large amounts of second-hand smoke or smoke from cooking in a kitchen that lacks proper ventilation can all cause COPD.
 In these instances, a person could potentially claim workers’ compensation benefits.

 As with any workers’ compensation claim, the condition must be related to a person’s line of work.
-For example, a smoker that works in a safe environment cannot claim workers’ comp for COPD.
+For example, a smoker that works in a safe environment cannot claim workers’ compensation for COPD.
 This is because the person’s own lifestyle likely contributed to the condition more than the person’s line of work.
 On the other hand, if a worker operates around toxic fumes all day on the job, that worker should be able to establish his or her right to workers’ compensation benefits.

 In Virginia, as in all other states, workers’ compensation is a no-fault system.
 It does not matter whether the employer or employee contributed to the development of the disease.
 The worker should still be eligible for benefits.
 For example, if a worker did not handle toxic fumes properly, or an employer failed to properly train its staff to manage the hazardous fumes correctly, the worker could still be eligible to claim workers’ compensation for COPD.